-The third and final last part of the program Under the Landscape: Therasia 21-22, includes a series of cultural events, organized to compliment the four-day Symposium Under the Landscape.
-A two-part exhibition, hosted in both islands of Santorini and Therasia, will accompany the discussions of the Symposium, reinforcing the public dimension of the culture-centered project ‘Under the Landscape’ by sharing it with a wider audience.
+The third and final part of the project ‘Under the Landscape: Therasia 21-22’ consists of a series of cultural events, organized to complement the four-day Symposium Under the Landscape.
+A two-part exhibition, hosted in both islands of Santorini and Therasia, accompanied the discussions of the Symposium, reinforcing the public dimension of the culture-centered project ‘Under the Landscape’ by sharing it with a wider audience.

 A two-part exhibition.

 The exhibition consisted of two parts - one in Santorini and one in Therasia.
 The curatorial team choseto follow two complementary exhibition strategies corresponding to the neighboring islands.
 The two parts are closely related to each other, inviting the visitor to travel from Santorini to Therasia in order to discover their connections.

 The first part of the exhibition in Santorini, entitled "Knowing from below: the case of theran earth", curated by Boulouki and the consultant museologist Erato Koutsoudaki, focuses on the presentation of the particular methodology, findings and results of the entire "Under the Landscape" project; drawing on the geological and productive history of the place, everyday practices and customs, following the trans-local routes of the theran earth and critically discussing the issues of sustainability and 'revitalization' of contemporary building practices.
 While, the part of Therasia entitled "In Ex Situ", curated by architect & artist Giouli Stylianidou and architect & curator Maria Chassioti - collaborators of Boulouki - focuses entirely on its artistic dimension, as a result of the research and workshop implemented in previous stages of the 'Under the Landscape' project, where nine (9) students of the School of Fine Arts were invited to use the natural materials of the place and the traditional techniques in order to interpret the landscape through their own original sculptural works.